Ofrepose/Ofrepose/README.md

 ##

-Thanks for visiting my page - a little about myself:

-I'm a full stack web developer/hobbyist game developer and I want to code all of your things.
-My specialties include Python, JavaScript, React, Node and Express.
+I'm a full stack software engineer, proficient in various programming languages including Python, JavaScript, React, Node, and Express.

-I love working on projects that help people and allow me to code with a purpose, and I'm well-prepared to transition related education and professional experience to excel in a software engineering role.
+What I find most fulfilling is working on projects that have a positive impact on people's lives and provide me with a sense of purpose.
+I thoroughly enjoy using my problem-solving skills to come up with innovative solutions through coding.

-I am always looking to connect with other people to talk tech or work on exciting projects, so if you would like to learn more about me feel free to reach out!
+I'm always looking to connect with like-minded individuals, discuss technology, or collaborate on exciting projects.
+So, if you'd like to learn more about me, feel free to reach out!

 Technical Skills: